 As a result, there were real hygiene problems in the streets of all large cities.
 The problem came to a head in 1894, and The Times newspaper predicted: “In 50 years, every street in London will be buried under nine feet of manure.” – lovely.

 However, by 1912, the tables had turned.
 The motor car was introduced, and demand soon outstripped that for horses.
 Ironically, the car was hailed at the time as an environmental saviour.

-Many business owners over the years have faced what they considered to be insurmountable problems – situations which appeared to be lost causes and when failure seemed inevitable and bankruptcy unavoidable.
-Very few businesses don’t face cash flow shortages at some point.
-These may be just short-term glitches or could be so serious as to threaten the very future existence of the enterprise.
-But just in the way that the Victorians seemed to be facing an impossible challenge, financial problems don’t always have to result in company liquidation.
+Many business owners over the years have faced insurmountable problems – situations which appeared to be lost causes, when failure seemed inevitable.
+Very few businesses go through their entire trading lives without facing cash flow shortages at some point, and it may be just a short-term issue or could be so severe that they threaten to close the company.

-Even company liquidation does not have to mean the end of a business.
-Henry Ford – who made a huge contribution to solving the horse waste problem – had two company failures before forming the Ford Motor Company.
-Despite the failure of the Detroit Automobile Company and Henry Ford Company, Henry Ford had the spirit and foresight to start again – and as they say, the rest is history.
+Even company liquidation doesn’t have to mean the end of a business.
+Henry Ford, who made a massive contribution to solving the horse waste problem – had two company failures before forming the Ford Motor Company.
+Despite the failure of the Detroit Automobile Company and Henry Ford Company, Ford had the spirit and foresight to start again – and as they say, the rest is history.

-If you are running a business which is financially, well, in the proverbial, the worst thing you can do is to ignore the problem.
-You need the advice of innovative and forward-thinking specialists who can come up with commercially aware solutions.
-Just as the Victorians were trying to think of ways to dispose of waste, the solution was in a different direction – find an alternative to the horse.
+If you’re running a business which is financially, well, in the proverbial, the worst thing you can do is ignore the problem.
+You need the advice of innovative and forward-thinking specialists; licensed insolvency practitioners, who can come up with commercially aware solutions suitable for your company.
+If you act quickly enough, you could rescue your existing company, or continue business in a new one.